SEND Local Offer

 This document outlines our School Offer and the SEN Information required as stated in the SEN Code of Practice.

 We have set out our School Offer / SEN Information Report through a series of questions through which you can get more information.
 You may also wish to refer to our SEN Policy for further information.
+More information and support can be found following the link below to the Knowsley Family Information Service

 - How does the setting know if my child needs extra help?